becky93/RoomAI/README.md

-# Installation and The First Try
+# Install and Get Started

 You can install roomai with pip